 It is my understanding that any time someone is are able to find some measure of love and truth, this is due to the work of Jesus – both his salvic work and his creative work – “through him all things were made”.
 But this reality is not dependent on human knowledge, understanding or even acceptance of Jesus.
 I think of it as being a lot like oxygen.
 Oxygen existed and was sustaining our very lives for a long time before anyone knew it was there or what it did or even that they depended on it for life.
 The life sustaining work of oxygen doesn’t depend on human knowledge, acknowledgment or understanding.
 I think that the truth that no man can come to the father – or can even know love – outside of Jesus is much the same.
 It is a truth which exists all on its own regardless of whether we know or accept it as true.

 I do believe that the day will come when it is revealed to all mankind that every good thing in their life – all the love, the joy, the beauty, etc – exists because of Jesus and no other teacher or prophet can lay claim to those things.
-And I believe that will be the day when every knee bows to Jesus.
+And I believe that will be the day when every knee bows to Jesus because they’ll be amazed at how good it all is.
 Those of us who know Jesus personally don’t have to wait for that day and I believe that is a great blessing on our lives and for our standing in the Kingdom.
-Other prophets and teachers may have been able to testify to whatever truth they knew, but Jesus is the truth through which every good thing comes into existence.
+Other prophets and teachers in other religions may have been able to testify to whatever truth they knew, but Jesus is the truth through which every good thing comes into existence.

 All of my life I have been close friends with people who are Muslim, Buddhist or even atheist.
 In fact some of the smartest, best, most honest people I have known have been atheists.
 They have all known that I think they ought to be Christians.
 But they also know that if they aren’t going to be Christians, my hope for them is that they would be the most devout, loving Muslim, Buddhist or whatever that they can be.
 God and Jesus will take and receive the credit in due time.
 (FWIW, I’m also fully aware that my non-Christian friends believe that time will prove that I am wrong.
 Which is fine.
 We can disagree and leave it at that.
 Time will tell that I’m right. ;P )